-During local outbreaks, when there is a high level of certainty that influenza is present they may be used for post-exposure prophylaxis or treatment in all high risk groups living in long- term residential or nursing homes.
-During a pandemic, an impeding pandemic or a widespread epidemic this advice may change, but will come from the Director of Public Health.
+During local outbreaks, when there is a high level of certainty that influenza is present they may be used for post-exposure prophylaxis or treatment in high risk groups such as those living in a nursing or residential home, regardless of their vaccination status.
+During a pandemic, an impeding pandemic or a widespread epidemic of a new strain to which there is little or no immunity in the community, this advice may change.
+But this will come from the Director of Public Health.

 N.B.
-Please note that at the time of writing the latest figures from the GP practices indicate that there were between fifteen and thirty eight cases per practice per week reporting 'flu like illnesses.
-Therefore antivirals should only be offered to high risk patients who have not been vaccinated and who have been recently exposed.
+Please note that at the time of writing the latest weekly figures from the GP practices indicate that there were less than 20 cases of islanders consulting for 'flu like illnesses.
+Therefore unlike the UK, an outbreak has not been declared locally, so antivirals should only be offered to high risk patients who have not been vaccinated and who have been recently exposed.